Avant Money Reward+ Card

 - Return flights to Europe x2 (excluding taxes & charges)

-- Increase your Avios whenever you use your card
+- Boost your Avios points whenever you use your card

 Redeeming your rewards is easy.
 You’ll just need to join the Aer Lingus loyalty club, AerClub, and link your account to your credit card profile.